I’ve been hunting down the best places to spend Christmas in California for YEARS.

-One of my favorite things that Disneyland does during Christmas time is seeing the Haunted Mansion get Christmas-fied with “Haunted Mansion Holiday” Basically transforming the Haunted Mansion into a “ Nightmare Before Christmas” Attraction.
+One of my favorite things that Disneyland does during Christmas time is seeing the Haunted Mansion get Christmas-fied with “Haunted Mansion Holiday” Basically the Haunted Mansion gets a makeover and transforms into “ Nightmare Before Christmas” Attraction.

 Disneyland is known for its parades and fireworks, and you best believe their Christmas parade and fireworks are ones you don’t want to miss!
-The “A Christmas Fantasy Parade” is filled with lots of classic Disney Characters like the fab 5 (Mickey, Minnie, Donald, Goofy and Pluto).
+The “A Christmas Fantasy Parade” is a land lighted boat parade filled with lots of classic Disney Characters like the fab 5 (Mickey, Minnie, Donald, Goofy and Pluto).

 ¡Viva Navidad! celebrates and showcases the Latinx holiday culture.
 You get to see performances from Donald Duck and The Three Caballeros and with Miguel from Coco singing “Remember Me” with amazing Folklorico and samba dancers.
 Another great thing about the holiday season at the Disneyland Resort is the food!